PowerAuth Command-Line Tool Usage

 --reason "NOT_SPECIFIED"

-Uses the unlock method to unlock the secure vault for an activation with activation ID stored in the status file /tmp/pa_status.json, by calling the PowerAuth Standard RESTful API endpoint /pa/v3/vault/unlock hosted on root URL http://localhost:8080/enrollment-server.
+Uses the unlock method to unlock the secure vault for an activation with activation ID stored in the status file /tmp/pa_status.json, by calling the PowerAuth Standard RESTful API endpoint /pa/v4/vault/unlock hosted on root URL http://localhost:8080/enrollment-server.
 Uses the master public key and application identifiers stored in the /tmp/pamk.json file.
-Unlocks the knowledge related signing key using 1234 as a password.
+Unlocks the knowledge-related authentication key using 1234 as a password.
 The reason why vault is being unlocked is NOT_SPECIFIED.
+The key identifier is KEK_DEVICE_PRIVATE.

-Note: If a --password option is not provided, this method requires interactive console input of the password, in order to unlock the knowledge related signature key.
+Note: If a --password option is not provided, this method requires interactive console input of the password, in order to unlock the knowledge-related authentication key.

 Create Token